-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Runaways

-Actual 366 399 327 336 336
+Actual 336 336 382 No Data No Data

-Target 255 255 255 255 255
+Target 255 255 255 255 TBD

-Data show there were 336 runaway episodes during FY 2017, exceeding the target of 255 or fewer.
-Coincidentally, this is the same number as FY 2016.
-The data excludes runaways from shelter care.
-The OYA Community Resources Unit has revised its action plan in working with providers to reduce the number of runaways.
-The revised plan now includes interviews with each youth who ran away and was returned to the program (the vast majority are located or return within a few days of the initial run).
-Analysis of reasons for running have determined that youth need to have extra family and staff face-to-face involvement during initial placement.
+Data show there were 382 runaway episodes during FY 2018, exceeding the target of 255 or fewer.
+The OYA Community Resources Unit has revised its action plan of working with providers to reduce the number of runaways.
+The revised plan focuses on a second workgroup of OYA and program staff.
+The results of this workgroup will likely include a variety of recommendations and will be used to inform the creation of interviews for each youth who runs away and is returned to the program (the vast majority are located or return within a few days of the initial run).
+Analysis of reasons for running have already determined that youth need to have extra family and staff face-to-face involvement during initial placement.
 The agency has adopted enhanced in-person contact between the youth's juvenile probation and parole officer (JPPO) and the youth with the expectation that runaways will decrease.
 OYA also continues to work with its contracted providers to increase the number of family contacts with youth during the first 30 days in program.
-Even so, the percentage of substitute care episodes that end in a runaway has stayed at about 19 percent for the past five years.
+OYA is creating a run-risk tool that may be useful in predicting which individual youth are at greater risk to run from a community placement.
+At the same time, the percentage of substitute care episodes that end in a runaway has stayed at about 19 percent for the past five years.
 Individual plans have been developed between OYA Community Resources Unit staff and providers to address the differing factors that may underlie the overall rates of running away.

-OYA employed a number of strategies aimed at reducing runaways in the past nine years.
+OYA employed a number of strategies aimed at reducing runaways in the past ten years.
 This included implementing evidence-based programming as discussed below.
 OYA uses a standardized risk/needs assessment to effectively match youth needs with placement options.
+Over the next year, OYA will also be pilot testing a tool (Youth Placement Scores) that indicates how similar youth have done historically at different placement options.
+The use of Youth Placement Scores is intended to facilitate better matching of youth and programs, which may increase successful delivery of services and reduce runaway episodes.